5 Ways EDI Can Help Prepare Your Supply Chain for a Recession

 With inflation remaining at some of the highest rates in over 10 years, and the Federal Open Market Committee expecting to keep interest rates elevated throughout 2023, many businesses are preparing for a recession.
 A recession can cause trouble for companies and supply chain managers-- especially if they are unprepared to face it.
 From cash flow problems and credit impairment to difficulty recovering once the economic downturn passes, a looming recession can potentially spell disaster.

-Three essential steps for preparing your supply chain for a recession are investing in automation, leveraging the power of data, and utilizing cloud-based supply chain solutions.
+Three essential steps for preparing your supply chain for a recession are investing in automation, leveraging the power of data, and utilising cloud-based supply chain solutions.
 An effective tool that accomplishes these goals is Electronic Data Interchange (EDI).
 EDI can help make your supply chain recession-proof and support you in further growth.

 How a Recession Can Impact Supply Chains